jeshraghian/snntorch/docs/tutorials/tutorial_5.rst

       loss_val += loss(mem_rec[step], targets)

 ::

     >>> print(f"Training loss: {loss_val.item():.3f}")
     >>> print_batch_accuracy(data, targets, train=True)
     Training loss: 47.384
     Train set accuracy for a single minibatch: 33.59%

 After only one iteration, the loss should have decreased and accuracy should have increased.

-Note how we use the membrane potential to calculate the cross entropy loss, and spike count as the measure of accuracy.
+Note how membrane potential is used to calculate the cross entropy loss, and spike count is used for the measure of accuracy.
+It is also possible to use the spike count in the loss (`see Tutorial 6 <https://snntorch.readthedocs.io/en/latest/tutorials/index.html>`_)

 7.5 Training Loop
 ~~~~~~~~~~~~~~~~~~

-Let’s combine everything we have put together above into a training
+Let’s combine everything into a training
 loop.
 We will train for one epoch (though feel free to increase
 ``num_epochs``), exposing our network to each sample of data once.